AlexOwen/flickr-search-scraper/README.md

 The script is used by typing `npm run start "search_term"`

-You can add --no-sandbox as the final argument if you are running on a headless Linux box and don't want to set up sandboxing as described here: https://github.com/GoogleChrome/puppeteer/blob/master/docs/troubleshooting.md
+You can add "no-sandbox" as the final argument if you are running on a headless Linux box and don't want to set up sandboxing as described here: https://github.com/GoogleChrome/puppeteer/blob/master/docs/troubleshooting.md

 The script will automatically retrieve an API key, and renew it mid-job if it expires.